 The National Ambient Air Quality Guidelines include guidelines for a range of toxic organic compounds such as benzene and formaldehyde and heavy metals such as mercury and chromium.
-Some of these toxic pollutants may be of concern at certain locations in the Wellington Region and the Regional Council will consider screening surveys of for these air pollutants in the future.
+Some of these toxic pollutants may be of concern at certain locations in the Wellington Region and Greater Wellington will consider screening surveys of for these air pollutants in the future.